 The gains were correlated with a reduction in brain wave size known as beta rhythms.
 In the study, the team looked for anything unique in the brain waves.
 Ethan R. Buch, a study leader said, “We wanted to explore the mechanisms behind memory strengthening seen during wakeful rest.
 Several forms of memory appear to rely on the replaying of neural activity, so we decided to test this idea out for procedural skill learning.”

 Dr. Buch developed a computer program in collaboration with former postdoctoral fellow Leonardo Claudino to analyze brain wave activity with typing patterns and speed.
 They saw a faster version of brain activity when typing was replayed during periods of rest.
 It was almost 20 times faster.
-They found out during rest, the frequency of replay predicted memory boost.
+They found out that during rest, the frequency of replay predicted memory boost.

 Dr. Buch said, “During the early part of the learning curve we saw that wakeful rest replay was compressed in time, frequent, and a good predictor of variability in learning a new skill across individuals.
 This suggests that during wakeful rest the brain binds together the memories required to learn a new skill.”